Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 • Interest rate risk

-The above risks may affect the Company’s income and expenses, or the value of its financial instruments.
+The above risks may affect the Company’s income and expenses, or the value of its financial instruments."

 (i) Foreign currency risk

+The Company is subject to the risk that changes in foreign currency values impact the Company’s exports revenue and imports of raw material.
 The risk exposure is with respect to various currencies viz.
 USD.
 The risk is measured through monitoring the net exposure to various foreign currencies and the same is minimized to the extent possible.

 (a) Foreign currency risk exposure